HIST500 Historical Research Methods (3 semester hours)

 HIST553 History of Colonial America (3 semester hours)

 This course will examine the political and social history of the thirteen colonies, including their European background, settlement and expansion, beginnings of culture, and the imperial context.
 Additionally, students will study the social consequences of colonization, migration, and war in America from 1500-1775, including the interaction of British colonists with competing European cultures (French, Dutch, Portuguese, and Spanish), with Native Americans, and with African and Afro-American slaves.
 The course will also include consideration of the pan-Atlantic context of Early America, cross-cultural contacts, family and gender, labor systems, religious observations, crime, and other themes explored in recent social and cultural theory.
-Recommended Prerequisites: HIST500 Historical Research Methods and HIST501 Historiography.
+(Recommended Prerequisites: HIST500 and HIST501)

 HIST554 History of the American West (3 semester hours)

 This course will explore the history of the trans-Mississippi West from the 16th century to the present.
 Included will be the numerous historical issues associated with the region, including cultural contact and conflict, economic development, visions and meanings of the West, human interaction with nature and the environment, relationship between western states and the federal government, tourism, the growth of the sunbelt cities, and the shifting nature of race, class, gender, and power in the region.
-Recommended Prerequisites: HIST500 Historical Research Methods, and HIST501 Historiography.
+(Recommended Prerequisites: HIST500 and HIST501)

 HIST555 The United States in the 20th Century (3 semester hours)